 The Nazi leader concocted his own particular brand of evil based on notions of race and mythology.
 He espoused many of these ideas in his rambling book Mein Kampf a decade before he came to power.
 Bergman returns again and again to the profound influence that Ernst Haeckel, a respected German scientist, had on the Nazi worldview.
 He was one of the primary transmitters of Darwinian ideas in Germany, and his work was used to give Nazi ideas intellectual weight.
 After the Nazis took power, they knew they had to brainwash the next generation with their twisted ideology.
 Bergman uses Hitler’s chilling words to make this point: “Let me control the textbooks and I will control the State” (p.
 265).
 In this way, Nazi racial ideology became a fact of life for German children.

 Control of education and propaganda was key for the Nazis, but just as important were their efforts to undermine, and ultimately destroy, Christianity in Germany.
-The book chronicles how a number of high-ranking Nazis, including Goebbels and Mengele, were raised with religion, but rejected it as young adults in favor of secular ideas grounded in the “science” of eugenics and racial supremacy.
+The book chronicles how several high-ranking Nazis, including Goebbels and Mengele, were raised with religion, but rejected it as young adults in favor of secular ideas grounded in the “science” of eugenics and racial supremacy.
 They knew there was no room for a religious and ethical system that taught people to be compassionate toward the weak and vulnerable.
 The Nazi worldview embraced survival of the fittest and preached contempt for those who did not meet arbitrary racial standards.
 As Bergman put it, “the Nazis offered the German people a new religion based around blood, soil, Germanic folklore and the Thousand Year Reich” (p.
 170).
 He points out that after the failures of WWI, Versailles and the Weimar Republic, many Germans were ready to embrace Hitler’s exhortations of confidence and strength.
 He is quick to remind us, however, that none of this excuses embracing or simply tolerating the Nazis.

 Darwinian ideas in Germany too often came to mean theories of Aryan racial superiority, with respected scientists and politicians advocating the need for “civilized man” to wage war against “primitive man.”
 They argued this was the only way to purify the Aryan race and prevent its demise through contamination by impure blood.
 According to Bergman, it was an obsession with protecting Aryan blood that drove Hitler’s thirst for conquest.
 But conquest and expansion were only the first steps of his master plan.
 The ultimate aim was the extermination of Jews and other people he believed to be inferior.
 Of course, this came to horrific fruition with the regimented slaughter that was the Holocaust.
 Not only was Hitler obsessed with murdering millions of innocent people, but Bergman also points out that the egomaniac believed mankind would eventually praise him for his actions.